grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/03 Stress testing.md

 <Blockquote mod="note" title="">

 Run stress tests only after smoke and average-load tests.
-Running this test type earlier be wasteful and make it hard to pinpoint problems if they appear at low volumes or at loads under the average utilization.
+Running this test type earlier may be wasteful and make it hard to pinpoint problems if they appear at low volumes or at loads under the average utilization.

 </Blockquote>